miqdadfwz/eslint-plugin-loadable-component/docs/rules/no-other-loadable-identifier.md

 ```

 ## Rule Details

-The purpose of this rule is to prevent you with this kind of trivial error.
-It will give you an error message along with a suggestion if you don't use "loadable" keyword.

 Examples of **incorrect** code for this rule (notice it comes with capital "L" in the module name):